-You’ve decided to break away and launch a new RIA firm.
+You’ve launched a new RIA firm.
 Congratulations!
 I’m sure it’s been a major undertaking to get to this point.

 As you begin to work through the details and navigate your path forward, there’s one decision that will lay the foundations of your business for years to come – your technology stack.